fullstaq-labs/sqedule/devdocs/reviewable-rest-api-pattern.md

 ### GET /resources/:id/versions/:number

-Retrieves a specific version (and its associated latest adjustment) of a resource.
+Retrieves a specific approved version (and its associated latest adjustment) of a resource.

 The response is a `ResourceWithVersion`: